 With its stunning landscapes, magnificent cities, charming towns, and captivating culture, Italy has been a favorite place to film movies for decades–and as a result, there are plenty of wonderful movies set in Italy to choose from.

-Whether you’re gearing up for a trip to Italy and hope to get inspired or just want to make the most of some armchair travel on a rainy day, here are some of the best movies that take place in Italy!
+Whether you’re gearing up for a trip to Italy and hope to get inspired, or you just want to make the most of some armchair travel on a rainy day, here are some of the best movies about Italy to watch!

 Table of Contents

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.

 Classic Films Set in Italy